The multiplier spectrum morphism is generically injective: Introduction

 \subsection{Ingredients in the proof of Theorem \ref{main}}

 To show Theorem \ref{main}, we argue by contradiction.
 Assume that $\tau_d$ is not generically injective.
-We first construct two algebraic families of rational maps $f_t$ and $g_t$, parametrized by the same algebraic curve $V$, such that: (1) for every $t\in V$, the images $f_t$ and $g_t$ in $\sM_d$ are different; (2) $\tau_d(f_t)=\tau_d(g_t)$ for every $t\in V$.
+We first construct two algebraic families of rational maps $f_t$ and $g_t$, parametrized by the same algebraic curve $V$, such that: (1) for every $t\in V(\C)$, the images $f_t$ and $g_t$ in $\sM_d$ are different; (2) $\tau_d(f_t)=\tau_d(g_t)$ for every $t\in V(\C)$.
 We can further ask that these two families satisfy several geometric and dynamical assumptions, c.f.
 Lemma \ref{curve}.
 Our key step is to show that $f_t$ and $g_t$ are \emph{intertwined} (c.f.
-Definition \ref{defiintert} ) for every $t\in V$.
-The main ingredient of the proof for this step is a variant of the Dynamical Andr\'e-Oort (DAO) conjecture on the distribution of \emph{ postcritically finite} (PCF) maps, which was recently solved by the authors (c.f.
-Theorem \ref{DAO}).
-From the above construction we can get a Zariski dense set of \emph{simple} (c.f.
-Definition \ref{simple}) rational maps $[f]$ in $\sM_d(\C)$ which is intertwined with a simple rational map $g$ with $[g]\neq [f]$.
-We then use a result of Pakovich (c.f.
-Theorem \ref{intertwined}) to get a contradiction.
+Definition \ref{defiintert} ) for all but finitely many $t\in V(\C)$.
+The main ingredient of the proof for this step is the following result in the spirit of the Dynamical Andr\'e-Oort (DAO) conjecture.
+The oringinal DAO conjecture was proposed by Baker-DeMarco \cite{baker2013special}.
+The DAO conjecture is about the distribution of \emph{ postcritically finite} (PCF) maps in a subvariety of the moduli space.
+A rational map is called PCF if its critical orbits is a finite set.
+The one-dimensional DAO conjecture concerning distribution of PCF maps in an algebraic curve was recently solved by the authors \cite{ji2023dao}.
+Instead of considering one algebraic family of rational maps, the following DAO-type result is about two algebraic family of rational maps.
+See Definition \ref{family} for the definition of algebraic families.

-We note that the DAO conjecture of Baker and DeMarco \cite{baker2013special} is considered an important conjecture in arithmetic dynamics, however not many of its applications are known.
-Theorem \ref{main} is an application of the DAO conjecture.
+\begin{thm} Let $d\geq 2$ and let $f_V,g_V$ be two degree $d$ non-isotrivial algebraic families defined over $\C$, parametrized by the same irreducible algebraic curve $V$, and $f_V,g_V$ are not families of flexible Latt\`es maps.
+Assume that there are infinitely many $t\in V(\C)$ such that $f_t$ and $g_t$ are both PCF.
+Then for all but finitely many $t\in V(\C)$, $f_t$ and $g_t$ are intertwined. \end{thm}